 Still, post-acute care is a truly viable, invaluable choice for therapy services.
 When patients are properly informed of the kind of care they can receive, benefits they can expect include lower hospital readmission rates, shorter stays required, and better overall recovery.

-South Coast Post Acute
+South Coast Post Acute is the Right Place After Elective Surgery

 At South Coast Post Acute, we pride ourselves on our results.
 We send more patients home…and they stay there.
 The California State Average for re-hospitalization is 14.92% and the U.S. National Average is 17.75%.
 What’s ours?
 0%.
 Our short-term rehabilitation program helps patients reach their maximum functional capacity and get back home in the shortest time possible.
+Elective Surgery should not keep you out of action for long.

 To achieve this goal, we offer physical, occupational, and speech therapy from compassionate, highly-skilled therapists.
 Along with licensed therapists, our medical and physical rehabilitation team also includes 24-hour-a-day registered nurses, on-site internal medicine physicians, on-site rehabilitative medicine physicians, nutritionists, discharge planning specialists, therapeutic recreation therapists, and certified nursing assistants.
 Our therapists work in conjunction with our team of physicians, nurses, social workers, and nutritionists, along with the patient and their family every step of the way to develop an individualized plan of care.
 At South Coast Post Acute, we even offer peaceful, comfortable rooms, restaurant-style dining, and more to make the transition as comfortable as possible.